trdroid/Chrome-Extension-Examples/README.md

 When installing an extension (the CRX file), Chrome extracts the public key, the signature and the zipped contents and verifies that the signature is valid using the public key

-For this reason, Chrome can fetch updated CRX files over a plain non ssh connection because it will check the signature inside the CRX file before installing it
+For this reason, Chrome can fetch CRX files over a plain non-ssh connection because it would check the signature inside the CRX file before installing it